 In comparison, a new 2 or 3-bottom plow is estimated between $2800 to $4824 and needs 35-60 HP, depending on soil conditions.

-Fuel and Operating Costs
+Field and Operating Costs

 Rototillers consume higher fuel per acre and have multiple moving parts that require maintenance.
 The tines also wear out over time and need replacement.